Shamanic Drum Making

-This method of drum making comes to me through the teachings of Jane Hardwicke Collings (creator of the School of Shamanic Womancraft) who has woven the wisdom from her teachers Black Bear and Jeannine Parvati Baker with her experience of being a midwife.
+This method of drum making comes to me through the teachings of Jane Hardwicke Collings (creator of the School of Shamanic Womancraft) who has woven the wisdom from her teachers Black Bear, Jeannine Parvati Baker and Cedar Barstow with her own experience of being a midwife.

 The Shamanic Drum Making Journey involves:

 Sitting in sacred Circle

 Shamanic drum journey with the kangaroo

 Cutting the hide into the pattern of the drum

 Allowing your hide to soak over night

 Taking your newly born drum home, to care for it until it is ready to be played (8 days from this day)